zul110/curity-installation-guide/README.md

 * [Helm](https://helm.sh/docs/intro/install/)
 * [OpenSSL](https://www.openssl.org/)

-Make sure you have the prerequisites installed, then copy a license file to the `idsvr/license.json` location.\
+Make sure you have these prerequisites installed, then copy a license file to the `idsvr/license.json` location.\
-You can get a license file from [Curity Developer Portal](https://developer.curity.io).\
+If required you can get a free community edition license from the [Curity Developer Portal](https://developer.curity.io).\
-**Note**: Ensure that the license.json file supplies its data via a field called `Licence` and not `License`.

 ## Install the System

-Then run these scripts in sequence:
+Follow the steps in the [Kubernetes Demo Installation](https://curity.io/resources/learn/kubernetes-demo-installation) article:

 ```bash
 ./create-cluster.sh